aadityabinod/taskmanager/README.md

 # Taskco - Task Management Application

-Taskco is a beautiful and intuitive task management application designed to help you organize your tasks efficiently.
+Taskco is a intuitive task management application designed to help you organize your tasks efficiently.
 With Taskco, you can create, update, and manage tasks with ease.
 Whether you're tracking personal to-dos or managing team projects, Taskco has you covered.

 ## Features